Biology

 Passive process fueled by hydrostatic pressure Mechanisms of passive and active transport that are facilitated by transport proteins

-Its purpose is to produce the ability to filter out a contaminant to be further processed within the renal tubules Its purpose is to keep electrolyte levels, balance in fluids, and maintain homeostasis of nutrient levels
+Its purpose is to produce the ability to filter out a contaminant to be further processed within the renal tubules Its purpose is to keep electrolyte levels, balance in fluids and to maintain homeostasis of nutrient levels

 Ultrafiltration-related disorders include glomerular diseases as well as a decreased glomerular rate of filtration (GFR) Disorders that are related to selective reabsorption are kidney tubular disorders as well as diabetes mellitus